Ravo92/CSFtoSTRConverter/README.md

 Each record is written in the engine’s native string format:

-"""
-CONTROLBAR:ToolTipConstructMenFarm
+>CONTROLBAR:ToolTipConstructMenFarm
-"Generates resources depending on the available terrain\nIncreases command point limit by 50" END
+>"Generates resources depending on the available terrain\nIncreases command point limit by 50"
-"""
+>END

 ---